RossJSupple/RossJSupple/README.md

                <a href="https://github.com/RossJSupple/RaspberryPiDiceGame/">
                    <img alt="Static Badge" src="https://img.shields.io/badge/DiceGame-%23352bf0">
                </a>
-               - Dice Game made with Python that displays the rolled number as LED'S using a GPIO Hat
+               - Dice Game made with Python that generate a random number for the player and will then represent the number through LED's on the GPIO hat for the RaspberyPi, functionality has also been extended to roll two dice and then display the sequence of light back to back.
            </p>
        </div>
     <div id="Project1">